Get Help from Bob Vila

 Open the scissors halfway and fit your wire as close as possible to where the blades meet.
 With just the slightest pressure, begin to close the scissors—you want to bite into the sheathing but not cut through the wire.
 Use your fingers to twist the wire around within the open scissors so that the sheathing gets completely scored by the pair of blades.
 Once the end sheathing has been separated, go ahead and pull it off.

 It really is that simple.
 As mentioned, take care to not be so overzealous with the task that you accidentally nick or the insulation or wiring beneath the sheathing.
 Worst case scenario, you can lop off the end of the wire and start over.
-With a little bit of practice, some concentration, and a steady hand, you’ll be able to strip the sheathing off of any wire quickly and cleanly.
+With a little bit of practice, some concentration, and a steady hand, you’ll be prepared for how to strip wire for any DIY electrical project quickly and cleanly.